tplunket/Base/Documentation/Coding Standards.md

 * **Header files** should always contains a `#pragma once` statement at the top, underneath the file header.
 * **Double quotes** `""` should be used for includes from the same library/module and `<>` for any system external includes.
-* **System/external includes** should be placed above regular/same module includes and a blank line should seperate each type of include
+* **Includes should be placed in order of locality** with same library/module first, other modules/libs second and finally system includes last.
+A blank line should seperate each type of include.
+This helps insure that application headers are more likely to include any dependencies/forward declarations they need and not get those dependencies resolved by chance from previous include statements.
 * **Include paths** should be fully qualified including the library's base directory and not relative to the file's directory or without any path.
 * **Each module/library should have a single include file**, named after the module or library and which includes all the relevant include files for that module/library.
 * **Forward declare**, underneath all include statements, when possible instead of including.